First-Degree Misdemeanor

 Grading a Sentence

-Your sentencing judge will look at your prior criminal record and the OGS score for your crime when sentencing you.
-Your criminal record will be given a score based on the number and severity of your prior convictions.
-This score is called a Prior Records Score, or PRS.
+During sentencing, the judge evaluates both your prior criminal record and the OGS score associated with your offense.
+Your criminal record receives a score based on the quantity and seriousness of previous convictions, referred to as a Prior Records Score (PRS).

-If your Offense Gravity Score is low and you have few previous convictions, your guideline sentence will be shorter.
+If your Offense Gravity Score is low and you have minimal prior convictions, your guideline sentence will be shorter.

 Mandatory Minimum Sentences